Welcome to Bermuda!

 Disabled passengers

 The British Government's Department for Transport's Access to air travel for disabled people: code of practice is not followed in Bermuda by the Bermuda Government.
-But a disabled passenger transporter that cost local taxpayers $94,000 was ordered and installed in August 2003.
-It was funded by the Passenger Facility Charge fee enacted that year of $4 per ticket.
+But a disabled passenger transporter that cost local taxpayers $94,000 was installed in August 2003.
+It was funded by the Passenger Facility Charge fee.
 The diesel-powered unit elevates 20 feet off the ground to transport the disabled from terminal gates to the cabin of the aircraft or in reverse.
 It is fully enclosed, air-conditioned and can board as many as six wheel-chair bound passengers at one time.
-This was welcomed by the Bermuda Physically Handicapped Association as a service for locals and visitors.
-To use the system, all disabled arriving or departing passengers must give prior notice to their airlines and should note that the system will not work at night without such prior requests.

 Distances by parish